-During selected hurricane events in 2000, the GOES-8 satellite was operated in a special scanning mode that allowed multi-spectral images of the storm at 1-minute intervals over several hour periods.
+During selected hurricane events in 2000 and 2001, the GOES-8 satellite was operated in a special scanning mode that allowed multi-spectral images of the storm at 1-minute intervals over several hour periods.
 Winds are derived from successive images using automated feature (cloud) tracking techniques developed at CIMSS (Velden et al. 1998).
 It has been shown that the quantity and quality of cloud-motion winds can be greatly enhanced by more frequent sampling strategies.
-The normal operational sampling interval for GOES wind determinations is 15-30 minutes.
+The normal operational sampling interval for generating GOES wind fields is 15-30 minutes.

-In this study, the GOES RS data set was subsampled so that the winds were derived from successive 3-5 minute scans (to minimize the effects of image-to-image registration errors).
+In this study, the GOES RS data set was subsampled so that the winds were derived from successive 3-minute scans (to minimize the effects of image-to-image registration errors).
 Winds were produced from both visible and IR imagery.
-An example of the coverage obtainable over the cloud canopy of Hurricane Keith is shown in Figure 1.
+An example of the wind coverage during Hurricane Keith is shown in Figure 1.

-Fig. 1: Plot of GOES RS winds over the 100-400 hPa range during Hurricane Keith on 02 October 2000.
-The hurricane symbol represents the storm's center at the time the winds are valid.
+Fig. 1.
+Plot of GOES RS winds over the 100-400 hPa range during Hurricane Keith on 02 October 2000.